 The best writing in this issue is the final scene when Superman reveals to Batman that he knows that Batman is behind the Coronavores’ attack.
 Superman’s dialogue in this scene perfectly crystallizes what makes Batman so unique and special.
 Batman has always been the ultimate man.
 Batman has always symbolized the strengths of mankind in man’s eternal combat with God and/or gods as well as nature.
 Snyder captures that view of Batman in a concise but highly effective manner.

 Jorge Jimenez delivers some quality artwork in Justice League #9.
 This is a good-looking issue.
 There is very little action in Justice League #9.
-Luckily, Jimenez is quite adept at drawing dialogue heavy scenes.
+Luckily, Jimenez is quite adept at drawing dialogue-heavy scenes.
 Jimenez does an impressive job drawing the characters’ facial expressions.
 It is fantastic and helps to breathe life into Snyder’s story.
 The excellent facial expressions also help to pull the reader deeper into this character drive story and to get the reader to feel the emotions of the characters.

-However, back-to-back issues with zero plot progression feels like far too much stalling.
+However, back-to-back issues with zero plot progression feel like far too much stalling.
 I would have preferred that Snyder not roll out an issue like Justice League #9 directly after an issue with a guest writer that had also paused the story.
 Justice League #8 and Justice League #9 have combined into a one-two punch of decompression that has brought what was a wildly entertaining story arc to a grinding halt.

 To be clear, despite my enjoyment of this issue, the fact is that Justice League #9 offers up zero plot progression at all.
 I mean nothing even remotely resembling plot progression.
 The reader ends Justice League #9 in the exactly same spot as they were at the end of Justice League #8.
 Nothing new at all happens in this issue.

 Along with the slow pacing and lack of plot progression, Justice League #9 also offers up practically zero action.
-Fans who like a fair amount of action in their super hero comics may be disappointed with this issue.
+Fans who like a fair amount of action in their superhero comics may be disappointed with this issue.

-I have zero problem with how Snyder wrote Batman in this issue.
+I have zero problems with how Snyder wrote Batman in this issue.
 I have already stated above in this review how much I loved it.
 Batman is a dick.
 Batman does not play well with others.
 Batman does not truly trust anyone.
 Batman believes he always knows best.
 That is exactly how I like my Batman.

 My problem with Justice League #9 is not with how Snyder writes Batman.
 It is how Snyder writes the other Leaguers’ reaction to Batman.
 I am fine with Batman engaging in surreptitious activity that clearly puts Superman in the path of mortal danger.
-I am also fine with Batman creating a faux threat in order to have pretext to advance his personal plan of re-creating the moon as a weapon.
+I am also fine with Batman creating a faux threat in order to have the pretext to advance his personal plan of re-creating the moon as a weapon.
 What does not work is the other Leaguers’ reaction to Batman’s action in this issue.

 The fact that Superman is completely zen over Batman putting him in mortal danger and attempting to engage in subterfuge in order to get his plan for a bat-moon put into place just did not work for me.
 Superman should have been far angrier with Batman over what Bruce did in this issue.
 Superman should have been mad at being placed in mortal danger.
 Superman should have been angry with Bruce for engaging in deception to get his plan for the moon approved.

 Instead?
-Superman just smiles off the entire thing.
+Superman just smiles at the entire thing.
 There are several problems with this approach.
 First, it lacks internal logic.
 It just makes no sense for Superman to react in such a kindly manner.
 Second, It robs the reader of the conflict between two characters in Superman and Batman who produce the most compelling stories when they are more like frenemies than friends.
 Third, it robs Batman of his dickish personality and the heat that he is supposed to generate with the characters around him.

 Snyder has made a point that the heroes must have faith and trust in each other.
 James Tynion, IV went out of his way in Justice League #8 to talk about the concept of trust.
 Snyder could have used what Batman did in Justice League #9 to sow seeds of doubt in Superman’s mind over whether he can fully trust Batman.
 This would have played nicely into the main story that Snyder and Tynion have been telling on this title.

-Having the other Leaguers react negatively with what Batman did in this issue would have furthered the concept of trust that has already been introduced into this story.
+Having the other Leaguers react negatively to what Batman did in this issue would have furthered the concept of trust that has already been introduced into this story.
 Having the other Leaguers being disappointed and a bit distrusting of Batman would create a bit of spiciness in an otherwise too universally collegial relationship between all of our heroes.

 I much prefer when a writer has a character act like a jerk and then completely own the situation rather than glossing over it.
 Snyder never owns what Batman did in this issue and, instead, glosses over it with a laugh, and then moves on.